 Homeowners need to have sufficient equity built up in their home, typically at least 20% of the home value.
 The more home equity you have, the more cash we can provide.
 Homeowners must have a minimum FICO score of 550.

-Unlock invests in most residential real estate (single family, condominiums, multi-family properties and townhomes), including both owner and non-owner occupied.
+Unlock invests in most residential real estate (single family, condominiums, 2-4 unit properties and townhomes), including both owner and non-owner occupied.
 We currently do not invest in TICs, co-ops, raw land, or any prefabricated homes such as mobile homes or manufactured housing.

 We currently invest in California.